- Membership is possible for non-governmental organisations, non-profit associations, networks and alike.

 - agree to the statutes of the national member/charter of values/vision,

-- a so-called “blacklist” is used to assess and identify unfitting enterprises:
+- some use a so-called “blacklist” to assess and identify unfitting enterprises:

 “Companies and organisations in the following areas are excluded from membership or partnership: Weapons, nuclear power and fossil fuels, agro-genetic engineering, tobacco, gambling industry.
 Furthermore, companies that do not clearly distance themselves from child and forced labour, companies that are lobbying in favour of waste incineration plants.
 There must not have been any formal due diligence complaints from civil society against the applicants in the last 24 months.
 Also excluded are companies that fail to meet their tax obligations conscientiously and responsibly at their registered office and/or in the market area whose infrastructure they use.”

 Pioneering companies, both large and SMEs, can also become a partner of MVO Nederland and Ecopreneur.eu in the context of the EU Circular Economy Advocacy Project.
 This project is run by MVO Nederland in close cooperation with Ecopreneur.